Positives

 Shape/Camber/On Snow Feel

-This “Balanced Freeride Geometry” sidecut fmakes the Burton Flight Attendant not as washy for this amount of taper.
+This “Balanced Freeride Geometry” sidecut makes the Burton Flight Attendant not as washy for this amount of taper.
 It’s an amazing groomer board that can also do very well when it comes to directional powder riding which makes this a freeride board that many will really like.

 The camber of the Burton Flight Attendant goes from the tail to about the tree logo after the binding inserts.
-Then there is a little early rise rocker before the nose.
+Then there is a little early-rise rocker before the nose.
 There is also a higher camber arc going on here than most hybrid camber rides out there and even some true camber boards.
 So it’s got a pretty locked-in feel.
-The ride here is almost like that totally locked-in feel of camber except it’s not quite as catchy thanks to the bit of early rise in the nose.
+The ride here is almost like that totally locked-in feel of camber except, it’s not quite as catchy thanks to the bit of early rise in the nose.

 This isn’t the intermediate rider or even the non-technical advanced rider.
 It’s for those that know how to turn really well.
-If you are that type of rider then you will be pretty stoked.
+If you are that type of rider, then you will be pretty stoked.

 Powder